1940-1945. The resistance in the dutch province of Limburg

 - Horst - Zwarte Plak -

 During World War II, Jacob and Johanna Poels-Emonts took in dozens of Jews, hiders, prisoners of war, and Allied airmen on their farm, De Zwarte Plak [1], near Horst-America.
-Jakob died of a heart attack when he fled into the field during a raid on his farm.
-Johanna died shortly …
+Jakob died …

 wall: left, row 24-02